Online Class: Recognizing and Supporting Gifted Students with Disabilities

 Languages: English - United States, Canada and other English speaking countries

-Availability: This course is accessible online throughout all states, including California, Texas, Florida, New York, Pennsylvania, Illinois, Ohio, and Georgia.
-It's also available in top English-speaking countries like the United Kingdom, Canada, Australia, and New Zealand.
+Availability: This course is available online in all U.S. states, including California, Texas, Florida, New York, Pennsylvania, Illinois, Ohio, and Georgia.
+It’s also offered in English-speaking countries, including the UK, Canada, Australia, and New Zealand.

 Last Updated: January 2025

-CEU Value: 0.5 IACET CEUs (Continuing Education Units)
+CEU Value: 0.5 CEUs (Continuing Education Units)

-Grading Policy: Earn a final grade of 70% or higher to receive an online/downloadable CEU Certification documenting CEUs earned.
+Grading Policy: Earn a final grade of 70% or higher for successful completion.

 Course Type: Curriculum-Based, Online Class